Near-expiry diabetic test strip boxes with expiration dates ready for resale review

 How Buyers Evaluate Near-Expiry Test Strips

-When reviewing near-expiry test strips, buyers typically evaluate expiration dates, packaging condition, and product authenticity to determine whether the items can still be accepted for resale.
+When reviewing near-expiry test strips, buyers typically evaluate expiration dates, packaging condition, and product authenticity to determine whether the items can still be accepted during inspection.

 The inspection process usually includes several checks.